MLeidel/GptGUI/README.md

-# GptGUI 2
+# GptGUI-2

 ### Python GUI to access Gpt Engine with OpenAI

--  Temporary Chat mode
+-  Temporary Chat Mode
--  supports a variety of OpenAI models
+-  Supports a variety of OpenAI models
--  choose from many themes
+-  Choose from many themes
--  convert responses to HTML or VOICE
+-  Convert responses to HTML or VOICE
--  maintains a log of reponses
+-  Maintains a log of reponses

 see https://platform.openai.com/docs for model information